Why does my microfluidic flow-focusing device switch between large droplets and many small droplets?

 4. Scanning of surfaces

-The implementation of these applications require a high precision of microfluidic control: such precision can be achieved by using syringe pumps which allows low flow rates in the picoliter range.
+The implementation of these applications requires a high precision of microfluidic control: such precision can be achieved by using syringe pumps which allows low flow rates in the picoliter range.

 Research and Discoveries

 Drop electrochemistry has been used in biological systems with different purposes.
-A few key research findings are the following below:
+A few key research findings are below:

-• The Limoge group have reported the use of small drops for enzyme kinetic studies with electrochemical probes like FcMeOH and [OsII(bpy)2 pyCl]+ which are electrochemical mediators for Horse Radish Peroxidase catalyst (Challier et al., 2013).
+• The Limoge group has reported the use of small drops for enzyme kinetic studies with electrochemical probes like FcMeOH and [OsII(by)2 pyCl]+ which are electrochemical mediators for Horse Radish Peroxidase catalysts (Challier et al., 2013).
 These electrochemical studies were performed in the drop range of 15-50 µl.
 With the Chemyx Fusion 100, it is possible to deliver small drops in the range of 0.5 µl.
 Fundamental studies like this allowed for the development of new biosensors.

 Fig1.
 A) Three electrode setup in a drop, B) Rotatory Disk adapted to the drop, C) Fluid dynamics generated by rotation (Challier et al., 2013).